4d/docs/website/translated_docs/es/ORDA/glossary.md

 ## PropertyPath

-A propertyPath is the path to a property in a given object.
+Un propertyPath es la ruta de acceso a una propiedad en un objeto dado.
 If the property is nested in several levels, each level separated is by a dot (".").

 ## Regular class